Have your say

 Reviewing and updating the management plan is required by the Reserves Act 1977 to respond to these changes.

-The RMP will aim to:
+The reserve management plan will aim to:

 - understand views of mana whenua and other users on the use of the reserve